clara-parabricks-workflows/parabricks-wdl/README.md

 There are example JSON input slugs in the `example_inputs` directory.
 To run your first workflow, you can edit the minimal inputs file (`fq2bam.minimalInputs.json`).
 If you want more advanced control over inputs or need additional ones you can modify the full inputs file (`fq2bam.fullInputs.json`).

+### Running in Terra / Dockstore

+All workflows in this repository are available on [Terra](https://terra.bio/).
+If you don't have a local Parabricks installation or don't want to configure your own cloud / HPC environment, consider running on Terra.

+The workflows in this repository are also available on [Dockstore](https://dockstore.org/), where they can be exported to your Terra, AnVIL, or DNANexus workspace.

 ### Running locally using Parabricks installation
-The following example will run the fq2bam command on a local machine with a Clara Parabricks installation at `/usr/bin/parabricks/`:
+The following example will run the fq2bam command on a local machine with a Clara Parabricks installation at `/usr/local/parabricks/`:

 ```bash
 ## Create the inputs file, removing optional inputs